DanielMFernandes/CCNA_Course_Notes/Course_Notes/Port_Security.md

 WHY USE PORT SECURITY?

-- Port security allows NETWORK admins to control which DEVICES are allowed to access the network
+- Port security allows NETWORK admins to control which devices are allowed to access the network
 - However, MAC address SPOOFING is a simple task
-    - It is easy to configure a DEVICE to send FRAMES with a different source MAC address
+    - It is easy to configure a device to send frames with a different source MAC address
 - Rather than manually specifying the MAC addresses allowed on each port, port security’s ability to limit the number of MAC addresses allowed on an interface is more useful
 - Think of the DHCP STARVATION ATTACK (DAY 48 LAB video)
-    - The ATTACKER spoofed thousands of fake MAC addresses
+    - The attacker spoofed thousands of fake MAC addresses
-    - The DHCP SERVER assigned IP addresses to these fake MAC addresses, exhausting the DHCP POOL
+    - The DHCP server assigned IP addresses to these fake MAC addresses, exhausting the DHCP POOL
-    - The SWITCH’S MAC address table can also become full due to such an attack
+    - The switch’s MAC address table can also become full due to such an attack
-- Limiting the NUMBER of MAC addresses on an interface can protect against those attacks
+- Limiting the number of MAC addresses on an interface can protect against those attacks

 ENABLING PORT SECURITY